-If you find that you are playing the arm raised by more than 6-8mm it would be best to add a spacer beneath the base.
-We can supply spacers to match the base of the arm or custom mounting plates to match your turntable.
+With both types, if you find that you are playing the arm raised by more than 5-6mm it would be best to add a spacer beneath the base.
+We can supply spacers to match the base of both arm types or custom mounting plates to match your turntable.